CorwinHiatt/CorwinHiatt/README.md

 > *"In the realm of code, every challenge is an opportunity to innovate."*

 Greetings, digital pioneers!
 I'm **Corwin Hiatt**, the driving force behind **Colee Software Services LLC**.
-From the green landscapes of Oregon, I'm crafting tomorrow's digital solutions with a blend of innovation and human connection.
+From the green landscapes of Oregon, I'm crafting tomorrow's digital solutions with a blend of innovation and human connection.<3

 <details>
 <summary>🎯 Current Mission</summary>